-The Group contributes to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations through all of its business activities.
-In particular, through this Code of Ethics, the Group formalises its support for goal sixteen, which includes the fight against corruption and bribery in all their forms.
+The companies integrated within Iberdrola contribute to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN) through all of their business activities.
+In particular, through this Code of Ethics, the companies of the Group formalise their support for goal sixteen, which includes the fight against all forms of corruption.